 Fully immerse yourself in the life of a safari on this game ranger course in a private reserve close to Port Elizabeth.
 Living on a Big 5 game reserve, surrounded by wildlife and beautiful scenery in itself is second to none.
 Coupled with learning about tracking, astronomy, animal behaviour and much more, you can really get into the nitty gritty of understanding the environment and how these animals live together within it.

 Many of our participants who complete the game ranger course are passionate about the environment, wildlife and discovery.
 Others are studying geography, geology, biology, land sciences or something in the similar field.
 Others still are simply looking to broaden their horizons, learn something new, and potentially dramatically change their career path on a career break.

-The game ranger course will, upon successful completion, give you a level 1 FGASA qualification.
+The game ranger course will, upon successful completion, give you a FGASA Field Guide qualification.
 FGASA, Field Guides Asssociation South Africa, is a widely recognised qualification which immerses you into the basics of being a game ranger.
-It lasts 8 weeks to cover the syllabus, which is diverse and fascinating in equal measure.
+It takes 8 weeks to cover the syllabus, which is diverse and fascinating in equal measure.

 The course is divided into various different modules, aimed to give you a rounded experience of being a game ranger.
 The course as a whole covers the following aspects: